Section 179 Deduction: Vehicles Over 6,000 lbs

 Understanding GVWR vs. Curb Weight

-Many small business owners wonder if curb weight is enough to qualify for the “6,000-lb” threshold.
+Many small business owners wonder if curb weight is enough to qualify for the "6,000-lb" threshold.
 The IRS generally looks at Gross Vehicle Weight Rating (GVWR), not curb weight.
 GVWR is the maximum operating weight of a vehicle as specified by the manufacturer, and you can typically find it inside the driver’s side door jamb.
-For borderline models like the Jeep Wagoneer, Honda Pilot, or Tesla Model Y, some trims may exceed 6,000 lbs while others do not—always check the door label for precise specs.
+For some models, certain trims may exceed 6,000 lbs while others do not—always check the door label for precise specs.

 Looking for the best financing for company cars and SUVs?